dawranliou/dawranliou.com/content/11-generators-the-basics.md

 1. List can't solve all problems.
-In the cases that we have a infinite series of data (e.g. generating prime numbers,) or the series of data that we can't tell when it'll stop (e.g. parsing log files that still have move logs writing in,) there's no easy way to extract this part of code into a function that returns a list.
+In the cases that we have a infinite series of data (e.g. generating prime numbers,) or the series of data that we can't tell when it'll stop (e.g. parsing log files that still are adding more entries,) there's no easy way to extract this part of code into a function that returns a list.
 On the other hand, generators are perfectly fine for these jobs.
 1. Performance.
-Space-wise, if the data series consumer just need one data point at a time, you don't need to waste the memory to hold the entire copy of the data series.
-Time-wise, if the data consumer does not require all the data to be present to do the next thing, you can use generator to do lazy-evaluation when the consumer requires the next data point.
+Space-wise, if the data series consumer just need one data point at a time, why waste the memory to hold the entire copy of the data series?
+Time-wise, if the data consumer does not require all the data to be present to do the next thing, why waste time to wait till all data are at hand while you can pass on the data to do work at the same time?
+Generators are good for both cases.
 1. Code style.
 This is a bit opinionative.
-I feel generator code are usually cleaner and easier to understand then functions that tries to calculate the whole series data and return them at once.
+I feel coding with generators is usually cleaner and easier to understand then functions without them.
 Also opinionative, usually a generator code is a hint of outputing a series of data.
 Therefore, I have some idea of what the code is doing even without looking at the code line-by-line.